-Similarly, notification of non-emergency events at sites will soon be openly shared for public access either through this site or through subscription.
+Similarly, notification of non-emergency events at sites are openly shared for public access either through this site or through subscription.
 This unparalleled demonstration of full transparency by our member companies removes uncertainties, builds confidence, and ultimately fosters trust over time.

 Listening to our Community